devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/06-customPages.md

 ```

 > 🫨 To find icon go to https://icon-sets.iconify.design/flowbite/?query=chart, click on icon you like and copy name:
 ![Iconify icon select](image-icon-select.png)

-.
+You might notice that in mounted hook page fetches custom endpoint '/api/dashboard-stats'.
+Now we have to define this endpoint in the backend to make our page work:

 ## Defining custom API for own page and components
-You might notice that in mounted hook page fetches custom endpoint '/api/dashboard-stats'.

-We need to create this endpoint in the backend.

-Open `index.ts` file and add the following code *BEFORE* `admin.express.serve()` !
+Open `index.ts` file and add the following code *BEFORE* `admin.express.serve(` !

 ```ts title="/index.ts"